m2osw/snapcpp/README.md

 The snapwebsites project is the Snap!
 C++ environment.
 Although it is composed of many sub-projects, these would be difficult to use on their own.
+We still have one or more packages per project.
+Often we break down a project by library, tools, development, and documentation.
-For this reason, at the moment we keep these together in one large package.
-However, with time we will break-up various parts as contribs instead (for example, the libaddr and libexcept constribs are two libraries that were created from the libsnapwebsites code that we wanted to reuse in other contribs.)
+Along the way, we break-up various parts as contrib libraries instead (for example, the libaddr and libexcept constribs are two libraries that were created from the libsnapwebsites code that we wanted to reuse in other contribs.)